d1ngd0/blog/content/posts/go_heap_allocation.md

          .          .
 32:	}
 ```

-Now we can see where the allocations are really occuring.
+Now we can see where the allocations are really occurring.